Wheat-Free Wholegrain Baking Course II

 - Psyllium husk, flax, and eggs are used.

 This is the second of two wheat-free baking courses.
-This course is best suited for students who are enrolled in or have taken Course I. This series includes 5 workshops.
-All fermented recipes use a brown rice sourdough starter created in Course I.
+This course is less foundational than Course I and although it is preferable to take Course I before Course II, this can be a stand-alone experience.
+This series includes 5 workshops.
+All fermented recipes use a stiff brown rice sourdough starter.

 Have you dabbled in wheat-free sourdough baking and are interested in going deeper with alternative flours?
 Would you like to add specialty breads and baked goods to your repertoire including doughnuts, bagels, and tortillas made from scratch?

 This is an intensive course that is hosted through Zoom and a private platform moderated by Sarah Owens called Circle, where the handouts and recipes are hosted.
 You are required to use Zoom and Circle to access and complete the course content.
 Access to the handouts and recordings via these platforms will be available for at least 2 months after completing the course.
-Sarah Owens and RFF are not responsible for lost log-in or forgotten password information.
+Sarah Owens and RFF are not responsible for lost log-in, deleted emails, emails flagged as spam, or forgotten password information.

 Space is not limited for this course.
 The content listed below may be slightly modified to accommodate seasonal ingredients.